chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 Result
 ------

-After a terraform apply, the resulting Kubernetes cluster should look like this:
+After terraform init / plan / apply, the resulting Kubernetes cluster will look like this and will be fully available in Rancher:

 ```
 NAME           STATUS   ROLES                      AGE   VERSION   INTERNAL-IP   OS-IMAGE